StormyFairweather/Paradox-Engine/docs/index.md

    Start here if you are looking for applied results, the materials trilogy (nanotubes, graphene, macronanotubes), and experimental protocols.

 2. **Core Concepts (Tier 1)** — [Core Expository Documents](core/)
-   The explanatory overlay, and the Rosetta.
+   The Mathematical Core, and the Rosetta.
 Conceptual scaffolding and informal explanation.

 3. **Bridges (Tier 1.5)** — [Bridge Documents](bridges/)
    One-way correspondences that allow conservative mapping from PE abstractions to measurable physical observables.